regovtech/graduate-take-home-assignment/README.md

 We feel that the best place to really show us your skills is somewhere you feel comfortable.
 This test should not take you a long amount of time to complete.

 This take home test is used to determine how you go about solving problems logically.
 You are free to implement in whatever language you are comfortable in.
 This challenge contains two questions out of which you are only required to attempt one.
-However, being able to do deliver two questions is an added advantage in your application :)
+However, being able to do both is an added advantage :)

 ## Coding Challenge ()

 ### Question 1.
-Design a frontend website or mobile application User Interface (UI) that has two three features: User Registration, Sign-On screen/module, and User Profile interface.
-The interface should implement a user journey as described: The registration, Sign-On, and then Profile interface.
-The user profile page should be neat and creative.
+Design a mobile application or WebApp that has two three features: User Registration, Sign-On screen/module, and User Profile interface.
+The app should have the following features : User registration, Login & Logout, user profile, and a section to write about me.
+A user should be able to update their about me section, save it as either draft or submit their text.

 Requirements:
-- Frontend Application / UI only (React JS, Vue JS, or Angular JS)
+- Frontend Application / UI only (ReactNative, React JS, Vue JS, or Angular JS)
 - Dummy interface - zero connection with the backend

 ### Question 2.
 Implement a user registration and login API, connect mysql database, a user should be able to register and then use the registered detials to sign into the system.
 A signed in user should be able to log out from the system.

 Requirements:
-- Backend Application (Node JS, Python, Golang e.t.c)
+- Backend Application (Node JS or Python e.t.c)
 - Dummy interface - zero connection with the backend

 ### Notes and recommendations